 Seaside Flair in Historic Duling Hall: Saltine Restaurant

-The Restaurant: Saltine Restaurant is located in Duling Hall, the once site for Duling Elementary School in the early 1900s.
+Saltine Restaurant is located in Duling Hall, the once site for Duling Elementary School in the early 1900s.
 Adorned with original bricking throughout the restaurant and intricately decorated with spent oyster shells, Saltine pays homage to the history of its location and brings forth new possibilities for the use of a place which has become a staple for so many Jacksonians.
-With that said, expect it to be fairly loud, as the acoustics in such a setting aren’t the best.

-The Food: Let’s jump right to it.
 On this visit, I was on a quest to determine one thing and one thing only – what was the fuss about the Double Saltine Burger.
 One of my fellow Jackson Foodies recently remarked that Saltine arguably has the best burger on Duling Avenue.
-Well, you know what that meant for this foodie, I needed to test that notion.
-While I was there, I decided to indulge a bit, since it had been quite a while since I visited.

 Truthfully speaking (or writing), I was on the verge of tapping out at this point.
 I came for the Double Saltine Burger, but my eyes wanted to conquer so much more.
-Great thing for Saltine – a little bit of a space problem for me.
-Nevertheless, I persevered.
 Going big and not going home, I ordered the Double Saltine Burger with a side of Gravy Fries as my foodie finale.
 The burger came with two all-beef patties, American cheese, Leigh’s tomato, lettuce, onion, pickle, and Duke’s mayo (their secret weapon).
 No surprise to you, I added bacon.
 Typically, this entrée is paired with traditional fries.
 Instead, I treated myself to a fry upgrade in the largest sense and had mine topped with roast beef, gravy, gruyére cheese, and pickled chiles.

-The Service: My server was Zachary and he was phenomenal.
-I never saw the bottom of my glass of sweet tea, all thanks to his swift attention and service.
+My server was phenomenal.
+I never saw the bottom of my glass of sweet tea, all thanks to swift attention and service.

-Do you frequent Saltine Restaurant frequently?
+Do you get to Saltine Restaurant frequently?
 If so, be sure to sign up for their Rewards program, where you earn 1 point for every $1 you spend.
-I’m not ashamed to say I’m joining very soon.

 Carlyn Hicks, founder of Jackson Foodies, lover of all things culinary, pro-Jackson advocate.
 All opinions expressed in this post are the opinions of the writer and not necessarily those of Visit Jackson.